 4. Robust: Your website content must be easy to interpret and digest for all end users, including people who rely on assistive technology like screen readers.

-You don’t have to go far to start on your path to digital accessibility and compliance.
+It can be simple to start on your path towards digital accessibility and compliance.
 Learn why UserWay is the first choice for millions of organizations worldwide.

 UserWay’s AI-Powered Accessibility Widget provides a full range of AI-powered digital accessibility tools that continuously comply with the WCAG, ADA, EN 301 549, AODA, and Section 508.
 It supports 53 languages, provides best-in-class page-load times, matches your website’s branding design, and more.
 And it’s just one of many products and support services that set UserWay apart.